-Explanation: The server detected that the local host TCP/IP address space is not active or is

-Action: Ensure that the TCP/IP address space is running.
+- Explanation: The server detected that the local host TCP/IP address space is not active or is unavailable.
+The server retries every two minutes to reestablish communication with the TCP/IP address space. - Action: Ensure that the TCP/IP address space is running.

-LWS0026E Unrecoverable TCP/IP error number returned from internal\function\name.
+LWS0026E Unrecoverable TCP/IP error number returned from internal_function_name.

-Explanation: An unrecoverable TCP/IP error was detected in the specified internal server function name.
+- Explanation: An unrecoverable TCP/IP error was detected in the specified internal server function name.
 The server ends with a minimum return code of 8.
-The error number reported corresponds to a TCP/IP errno value.

-Action: Correct the error based on TCP/IP documentation for the specified errno.
+The error number reported corresponds to a TCP/IP errno value. - Action: Correct the error based on TCP/IP documentation for the specified errno.